Siren (DC Comics)

-Siren is the name of two supervillains, both appearing in books published by DC Comics.
+Siren is the name of two supervillains, appearing in American comic books published by DC Comics.
 The first character to use the name is Hila, the identical twin sister of Mera.
 Originating from the same underwater sub-realm as her sister, Hila was the younger twin and considered the black sheep of the family.
 She eventually makes herself an enemy of both Mera and Aquaman.
 The second Siren was a minor Lwa resembling a mermaid.
 An eco-terrorist, the second Siren joined forces with Vandal Savage and becomes an enemy of the Teen Titans.

 Publication history

 Hila is the second princess of Dimension Aqua and the first Siren made her debut in Aquaman vol. 1 #22, and is the identical twin sister of Mera and a sister-in-law to Aquaman.

 The second Siren is a lwa who made her first appearance in Teen Titans #5 (July 1999), and was created by Devin Grayson and Mark Buckingham.